 If you haven’t experienced frozen pipes with our recent cold weather, chances are you won’t.
-But since we still have a couple of weeks of cold weather to deal with, what do you do if your pipes freeze?
+But since we still have a couple of weeks of cold weather to deal with, what should you do you if your pipes freeze?

 If you turn on a faucet and only a trickle comes out, you most likely have a frozen pipe.
 The most common places for frozen pipes are against exterior walls or where your water enters your home through the foundation.